Why DooÜ?

 In comparison, Saxenda is more appropriate for moderate weight loss.
 Clinical trials have sown a 5-10% reduction in body weight over a year of treatment.

-Additionally, speed of weight loss on Mpnjaro tends to be faster than Saxenda; In some clinical trials, many participants saw significant weight loss within the first 12 weeks, whereas weight loss with Saxenda occurs more gradually.
+Additionally, speed of weight loss on Mounjaro tends to be faster than Saxenda; In some clinical trials, many participants saw significant weight loss within the first 12 weeks, whereas weight loss with Saxenda occurs more gradually.
 Both medications are effective for managing weight, Mounjaro’s dual-action mechanism targeting both GLP-1 and GIP likely contributes to its superior results.

 Administration of Mounjaro and Saxenda